Vrdondeti/data-science-projects/README.md

 - **healthcare-readmissions-analysis/**
   Exploratory analysis of how environmental and demographic factors impact healthcare readmission rates in the U.S.

+- **customer-segmentation-using-machine-learning/**
+  Customer segmentation using unsupervised clustering and supervised Random Forest classification to identify distinct customer groups for targeted marketing.

+- **employee-attrition-prediction/**
+  Predictive modeling to identify employees likely to leave the organization, enabling proactive retention strategies and reducing turnover costs.

 More projects will continue to be added as I explore new tools, techniques, and areas of interest in data science and AI.

 ## How to Explore